11 Belmont Rd, Tingalpa,

 Leave the carrier in a room where the cat spends a lot of their time.
 If possible, remove the door so the cat does not get accidently trapped inside.
 Place a familiar blanket or towel inside the carrier, too.
 Using Feliway® spray on the bedding inside can help your cat to feel at ease in the carrier.
-Feliway® is a synthetic version of a pheromone released by cats which helps calm cats and helps them feel more at ease and at home in a particular environment.
+Feliway® is a synthetic version of a happy pheromone released by cats, which helps them feel more at ease and at home in a particular environment.
 If your cat sits close to or goes to investigate the carrier, give them a treat.
-The aim is for them to associate the carrier with positive or favourable events.
-Put treats inside the carrier to encourage them to go inside, and play with them near the carrier using a toy on a string, forcing them to touch and be near the carrier while they are in a happy mood.
+The aim is for them to associate the carrier with positive events.
+Put treats inside the carrier to encourage them to go inside, and play with them near the carrier using a toy on a string, helping them touch and be near the carrier while they are happy.

-It may take a number of weeks for your cat to become comfortable around the carrier, but keep persisting and constantly rewarding good behaviour.
+It may take a number of weeks for your cat to become comfortable around the carrier, but keep persisting and consistently rewarding good behaviour.

 Getting your cat familiar with the cat carrier is great if you have the time to do it.
 However, sometimes you may need to get your cat to the vet in a hurry and may not have thought about getting them used to their carrier.